 Phlebotomy is the profession of drawing blood from an individual for clinical and diagnostic use.
 It takes great skill and proper training to accurately puncture a vein with a needle and draw the blood.
 A phlebotomy professional will also record and enter patient data in computer systems.
-The following information lists the cities in Indiana that offer phlebotomy training, what is required for training, and the job outlook for this profession.
+The following information lists phlebotomy training Indiana programs, reveals what is required for training, and assess the job outlook for this profession in the following years.

 Most phlebotomy training programs last approximately 9 to 12 weeks, or the equivalent of one semester.
 A few last longer.
 The wide range of times to complete a program may be due to the fact that the amount of hours and days each week the student is in class varies within each program.
 Programs often consist of a combination of classroom work and actual clinical experience.